wendyverdonk93/docs/content/tools/transaction-api/_index.md

 ## Support

-If you encounter any issues, problems or questions, you can create an issue on this repository or contact us at <integration@multisafepay.com>
+If you encounter any issues, problems, or questions, you can [create an issue](https://github.com/MultiSafepay/docs/blob/master/content/tools/transaction-api/) on this repository or contact us at <integration@multisafepay.com>